rolancon/confetti/README.md

     /
     field-value-c/field-value-d

 The slashes between the field values cause them to be added as a list (pairs in a set, with an autoincrementing number for the left and the actual field value for the right).
+Lists are also called tuples.

 ### Spreadsheets